Computing cone-constrained singular values of matrices: Algorithms for cone-constrained singular values

 \subsubsection{Brute-force active-set method for polyhedral cones}

 In \cite{seeger-sossa2016angle1}, the authors used a brute-force active-set method to find exactly all the Pareto singular values in $\PSV(A)$.
 A similar method has been used to find all the critical angles between two cones in \cite{orlitzky2020maximal}.
-It is thus not surprising that the same reasoning can be used to solve exactly the problem
+It is thus not surprising that the same reasoning can be used to solve exactly $\SV(A,P,Q)$, that is